eendecott/Programming-Home-Assignment/README.md

 3. **Uniformity data zip file**: mental imagery_uniformity-test_z_FDR_0.01.nii.gz

-Both zip files need to be unzipped to access data.
-Ensure both files are in the same folder in your current working directory.
+Ensure both .nii files are in the same folder in your current working directory.

 ---